Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 If you have one sensor for both of them, there could either be a problem with the wires between the sensor and the ECU (most likely) or a wiring problem between the gauge and the ECU.
 Check for any broken wires between these components.

 The best way to find broken wiring is to measure the resistance with a multimeter from all the wires’ directions.
-However, this requires a bit of electronic car knowledge, and you may have to let your mechanic take a look at it.
+However, this requires a bit of electronic car knowledge, and you may have to let your mechanic take a look at it without it.

 You can also find information about this in your repair manual.
 Check a wiring diagram of your car to measure the wiring correctly.